T&L Development Programmes

 If an application doesn’t quite meet the criteria, can the applicant expect to receive supportive and constructive feedback that will help them to improve next time around?

-And finally, can you share your 3 top tips for colleagues putting together their LEAP application?
+And finally, can you share your 3 top tips for colleagues putting together their Advance HE Fellowship application?

-- Use the LEAP mentor support.
-A mentor will support you with your application and proofread your first full draft.
+3. Use the online Advance HE Fellowship Scheme support.
+The Development Sessions will support you with your application and proofread your first full draft.